106 Reasons Why You Should Attend Camp This Summer

 106. And camp will forever be a part of you.

-Kayla has not missed a summer at Girl Scout camp since she was 7 years old and is currently living her dream job as being a Camp Director at Keyauwee Program Center, with this being her 9th summer on camp staff across 4 different Girl Scout Camps.
-Kayla attend Lock Haven University of Pennsylvania receiving a degree in Recreation Management.
-She is a lifetime girl scout who is active with the World Association of Girl Scouts and Girl Guides through Friends of Pax Lodge and being a National Facilitator for the Stop the Violence program.
+Kayla has not missed a summer at Girl Scout camp since she was 7 years old and was the Camp Director at Keyauwee Program Center, with this being her 9th summer on camp staff across 4 different Girl Scout Camps.
+Kayla attended Lock Haven University of Pennsylvania receiving a degree in Recreation Management.
+She is a lifetime Girl Scout who is active with the World Association of Girl Scouts and Girl Guides through Friends of Pax Lodge and being a National Facilitator for the Stop the Violence program.
 Her passion in life is empowering girls and young women to be the best version of themselves.
 Her perfect day at camp would include canoeing across the lake, making one pot tacos over the campfire, and climbing the Alpine Tower, all while finishing the day singing slow campfire songs – her favorite is “Tethered”.